Anatomy and Physiology of the liver

 Dietary protein is denatured by stomach acids and digested into amino acids in the small intestine.
 Amino acids are absorbed by the small intestine and delivered to the liver via the portal circulation.
 Up to 50% of the livers' energy requirements can be supplied by amino acid oxidation.
 Oxidative deamination breaks amino acids into keto acid and an ammonia molecule.
 The keto acid is used in the Kreb's cycle to produce ATP.
 The liver combines ammonia with CO2 to form urea and H2O.

-The liver also uses dietary amino acids and those released during normal tissue breakdown to produce its own proteins and enzymes as well as plasma proteins.
-Plasma proteins produced by hepatocytes include: albumin, fibrinogen, prothrombin, a-fetoprotein, a2-macroglobin, hemopexin, transferrin, complenent components C3,C6 andC1, a1-antitrypsin, caeruloplasmin.*
+The liver also uses dietary amino acids and those released during normal tissue catabolism to synthesize its own proteins and enzymes as well as plasma proteins.
+Plasma proteins produced by hepatocytes include: albumin, fibrinogen, prothrombin, a-fetoprotein, a2-macroglobin, hemopexin, transferrin, complenent components C3,C6 andC1, a1-antitrypsin, caeruloplasmin, etc.•

 The liver also plays an important role in vitamin and mineral (iron & copper) storage.
 About 80% of the body's vitamin A stores are concentrated in fat droplets within the stellate cells of the liver.
 In pathological conditions like hepatic fibrosis or liver cirrhosis the stellate cells lose vitamin A, transform into fibroblasts or myofibroblasts and begin producing large amounts of collagen and adhesive glycoproteins.* Normal vitamin A reserves are enough to prevent a deficiency for about 10 months.
 The liver also contains about a year supply of B12.
 Vitamin D stores equal about 3-4 months.
 Small amounts of Vitamins E and K and Vitamin C are stored in the liver to facilitate liver functions.